boriswolvers/yourownapp/README.md

 ### Use of Firebase
 First encounter of Firebase is when the app launches, namely the log in screen (see pictures below).
 Users can sign in with their Google account.
 A connection is made to Firebase where the user is listed.
 The second usage of Firebase is of course the database.
-When a user want to add their artwork to their favorites it will be saved into the real time database.
+When a user wants to add their artwork to their favorites it will be saved into the real time database.
 For each individual user their favorites will be saved seperately.

 ### Use of sharedpreference to save small amount of data
 When a user signs in, their name of his/her Google account will be saved and used as a welcome message in the main screen.